elatov/elatov.github.io/_posts/2013-07-09-rhcsa-and-rhce-chapter-10-the-kernel.md

 >         vm.vfs_cache_pressure=50
 >
 >
-> *   RHEL 6 Will take into account highmem along with lowmem when calculating dirty&#95;ratio and dirty&#95;background_ratio.
+> *   RHEL 6 Will take into account highmem along with lowmem when calculating dirty_ratio and dirty_background_ratio.
 This will will make page reclaiming faster.
 >
 >         vm.highmem_is_dirtyable=1
 >